 Use your Sharpie to draw an outline of the groundhog’s head.
 It should be larger than the top rectangular flap of the paper bag – this is where you’ll glue it when it’s ready.

 Now use scissors to cut out two smaller, roundish pieces of felt for the ears.
 Put a small amount of glue on the bottom of each ear; glue them to the back of the head.
-Next, draw the nose on with the marker and glue on your eyes.
+Next, draw the nose on the groundhog’s face with the marker and glue on your eyes.
 So far, it should look something like this:

 Make a small square out of the white felt and draw a vertical line down the middle – this will be your teeth.
 Cut the pipe cleaners until they are about the length of your ring finger to use as whiskers.
 Glue on your whiskers and teeth.
 Cut out arms with some of the leftover felt.
 For extra detail, draw paws with your marker.
 Your groundhog puppet is ready to play with!